DaKili/oxocarbon-5/README.md

 # oxocarbon-5

+This repo is kind of unmaintained, use [nyoom-engineering/oxocarbon-vscode](https://github.com/nyoom-engineering/oxocarbon-vscode) instead.
+It's way smoother.

 This is the 5th attempt at porting of the [oxocarbon](https://github.com/nyoom-engineering/oxocarbon.nvim/tree/main) theme from nyoom to VSCode.
 I kept the light theme as close to the original as possible.

 ## Showcase